denizsari/cardiolive/PRODUCTION_READINESS_ASSESSMENT.md

 ## 📊 EXECUTIVE SUMMARY

-The CardioLive e-commerce platform has successfully completed comprehensive development and is **PRODUCTION READY** with 95% completion rate.
+The Kardiyolive e-commerce platform has successfully completed comprehensive development and is **PRODUCTION READY** with 95% completion rate.
 The platform demonstrates enterprise-level architecture, security standards, and performance optimization suitable for immediate deployment.

 ### 🎯 OVERALL ASSESSMENT: **95/100 (EXCELLENT)**